Stop the Rot

 Onion bulb crops are grown on approximately 140,000 acres/year in seven primary regions of the U.S., with a farm-gate value of $925M.
 Bacterial diseases of onion cause more than $60M in losses annually to this industry.
 Losses can be particularly severe for stored bulbs as bacterial rots typically develop in storage, after all production costs have been incurred.

-This ‘Stop the Rot’ project organizes 24 scientists in diverse disciplines across the U.S. to research the complete system (host, pathogen, environment) of bacterial diseases of onion.
-The aim is to develop practical, economically sound strategies for pathogen detection and management that will improve profitability and sustainability of onion production.
+This ‘Stop the Rot’ project organized 24 scientists in diverse disciplines across the U.S. to research the complete system (host, pathogen, environment) of bacterial diseases of onion.
+The aim was to develop practical, economically sound strategies for pathogen detection and management to improve profitability and sustainability of onion production.

-A: National survey across all onion growing regions, so that we can compare the genomics of onion bacterial pathogens collected in different regions to:
+A: National survey across all onion growing regions, to compare the genomics of onion bacterial pathogens collected in different regions to:

 - identify virulence factors